Taipods/SeeQL/WeeklyStatusReport/Week-2-report.md

 Plans for next week
 -------------------

-> You shall briefly specify what are your next priorities for the next reporting period.
-Rank them as: important and urgent, just important, and just urgent.
-> Visualizer for the ER Diagram should be done - urgent
+- Visualizer for the ER Diagram should be done - urgent

-> Finalize visual featuers of the tables.
+- Finalize visual featuers of the tables.
 Specifically when we run queries. - important

-> Start up Relational Algebra - important
+- Start up Relational Algebra - important

-> Finish up next document for next week - important
+- Finish up next document for next week - important

 Requests and proposals
 ----------------------

-> Seperate Commands in different Type Script Files
+- Seperate Commands in different Type Script Files

-> Create Code Interfaces to make working in parallel easier
+- Create Code Interfaces to make working in parallel easier